rudiniemeijer/softwarecircus/README.md

 # softwarecircus
 ## Install drivers
 In order to communicate with a NodeMCU via USB, a driver is needed.
 Drivers here are for Windows (CP210x_Windows_Drivers.zip) and OS X (SiLabsUSBDriverDisk.dmg).
+Install on your favorite platform and you're good to go.

 ## Integrated development environment
 A complete IDE is available, in the form of ESPlorer.jar, a Java program.
 Java needs to be installed on your computer.
+If nothing happens when you doubleclick ESPlorer.jar, you need to install Java.

 ## An introduction to Lua
 In order to give you a running start, I've written a small introductory leaflet for Lua, called LUA-INTRO.md.